 This is the question asked by one of our members who is concerned about the presence of pesticides in fruits and vegetables.
-My reply below is taken from the Shopper’s Guide to Pesticides (PDF), published by the American organization Environmental Working Group, which has prepared this guide based on chemical tests carried out by the US Department of Agriculture (USDA).
+My reply below is taken from the Shopper’s Guide to Pesticides which lists the dirty dozen and clean fifteen, published by the American organization Environmental Working Group, which has prepared this guide based on chemical tests carried out by the US Department of Agriculture (USDA).

 According to the guide, it is not necessary to buy organic versions of the following products:

-- Aubergines, avocados, cantaloupes, honeydew melons, kiwis, mangoes, peas, pineapple, sweet corn, and watermelon because we don’t eat the outer covering, which is where pesticide residues get concentrated;
+- Aubergines, avocados, cantaloupes, honeydew melons, kiwis, mangoes, peas, pineapple, and sweet corn because we don’t eat the outer covering, which is where pesticide residues get concentrated;

-- Onion and sweet potatoes, because they have sufficient natural defenses for growing well with little or no pesticides;
+- Onions because they have sufficient natural defenses for growing well with little or no pesticides;

 - Asparagus, because it grows in early springtime before the arrival of insects, thereby requiring little or no pesticides;